inmyth/mmm-java/README.md

 **Balancer**: maintains the number of orders in orderbook as set by config

-**State**   : keeps track of account sequence number which is used to send an order
+**State**   : keeps track of account sequence number which is used to send orders

 For the balancer to work you need to cancel all existing orders prior to running the bot.